Nexiimil/TankGame-Rhul/DIARY.md

 ---
 ## 02/10/2022
 Handed in my second draft of my project plan to my supervisor, with much more detail on what i will be using to do my research, what proof on concepts, reports and test tools i will be writing, and have written notes next to each of my milestones as to why each one is important.
 I will commit it to my Gitlab once it has been looked over tomorrow, in my meeting with Hugh.

+---
+## 03/10/2022

+### Meeting notes

+Two things to note

+    Abstract:
+        Acts like a pre-summary, 2 paragraphs
+        Sentence 1: purpose of the paper
+        Sentence 2: what it contains

+    Bibliography:
+        References and bibliography could serve as 1